 How to view the HTML source code in Microsoft Word

 Microsoft Word supports the ability to save any document as a web page.
-However, while it may be possible to save a document as a web page, there is no way to view the source code in the most recent versions of Microsoft Word.
+However, there is no way to view the source code in the most recent versions of Microsoft Word.

 Microsoft Word 2007, 2010, and later

 While viewing the source code is possible in a browser making changes is not easy, which is why we suggest using either a text editor or an HTML editor instead of Microsoft Word.
-Not only is it going to be easier to create and modify an HTML file, your source code is going to be a lot cleaner and is less likely to cause incompatibility issues with browsers.
+Not only is it easier to create and modify an HTML file, your source code is going to be cleaner and less likely to cause incompatibility issues in different browsers.

 If you want to use Microsoft Word because of its WYSIWYG interface, realize that many of the more profession HTML editors also have a WYSIWYG interface.
 For example, Microsoft Expression Web is now free and has an easy to use interface.